GENI-NSF/geni-tools/README-stitching.txt

  or try again later.
 Monitor the mailing list: https://groups.google.com/forum/#!forum/geni-orca-users

 `Invalid slice urn`
  - This is a fatal error from ExoGENI.
+Did you request more than 1 GENI stitching link at a single ExoGENI site?

 === Errors in the tool – you may need to report this as a bug ===